Mr-Jack-Black/Jack-Preprocess/README.md

 `JackPreprocess` is a preprocessor for AI Dungeon context scripts.

+The main purpose of the preprocessor is to allow conditionally hiding portions of Plot Essentials, Story Cards and Author's note -text from the AI.
+This helps to create stories where the plot components are dynamically revealed, or even changed.
+Note that when story has progressed AI becomes insensitive for elements put in Plot Essentials and Story Cards.
+Mechanisms for giving strong guidance to AI are also provided.

 It works like a simplified C preprocessor and lets you:
-* Define, update, and remove variables dynamically (#define, #set, #undef, #append)
-* Conditional inclusion of text blocks (#if, #elif, #else, #endif, #ifdef, #ifndef)
+* Conditional inclusion of story text (#if, #elif, #else, #endif, #ifdef, #ifndef)
+* Guide AI story progression (#next "what should happen")
+* Add extra info directly the story output (#output)
+* Define, update, and remove variables dynamically (#define, #set, #undef)
 * Inline arithmetic and expression evaluation (+, -, *, /, ())
-* Macro substitution with {VARIABLE_NAME} syntax for variables
+* Varible substition to text {VARIABLE_NAME} syntax
-* Predefined state variables (TURN, NEXT, DEBUG, etc.) updated automatically
-* AI-assisted variables via #ask, #asking, #refresh
-* Story guidance scheduling with #next, #scene
 * Debug logging with #debug
-* Extensible macros such as P() and RND()

-It is intended to run for text in **context-hook**, so it processes everything in the AI context before it is sent to the model.
+* Using pre-defined marcros to create random events and probabilities, P(10%) and RND()

+All the features described above are included in the reduced **Lite** version (`library_lite.js`).
+**Full** version (`library.js`) contains more features like possibility to ask questions from AI to get information on what is happening in the story.

+Features only available in the **Full Version** are listed in *cursive*.
+These include:
+ * Asking story status from the AI (#ask, #asking)
+ * Support C-style commenting that are not shown to the AI (//, /*, */)

 Order of processing:
 1. Plot Essentials
 2. Triggered Story Cards (World Lore)
 4. Author’s Note

 WARNING: Remember to have `#endif` after conditional blocks.
-Not having it at end of Plot Essentials will cause entire content to be excluded including user input.
+Not having it at end of Plot Essentials may cause entire content to be excluded including user input.

 ---